Correlated Dynamics in Marketing Sensitivities: Literature

-In the literature on explicitly modeling customer preference dynamics, most authors have focused on single-category dynamics.
-Many papers in this line of research have included time-varying individual-level parameters, including \hyperlink{ref-kim_modeling_2005}{Kim et al.} ( \hyperlink{ref-kim_modeling_2005}{2005}), \hyperlink{ref-liechty_dynamic_2005}{Liechty et al.} ( \hyperlink{ref-liechty_dynamic_2005}{2005}), \hyperlink{ref-sriram_effects_2006}{Sriram et al.} ( \hyperlink{ref-sriram_effects_2006}{2006}), \hyperlink{ref-lachaab_modeling_2006}{Lachaab et al.} ( \hyperlink{ref-lachaab_modeling_2006}{2006}), and \hyperlink{ref-guhl_estimating_2018}{Guhl et al.} ( \hyperlink{ref-guhl_estimating_2018}{2018}).
-However, while these papers adopt different specifications for the individual-level time-varying parameters, they all impose a common restriction on heterogeneity: they restrict an individual-level parameter's deviation from the population mean to stay the same across different time periods, such that a preference paraemter \(\beta_{it}\) is modeled as \(\beta_{it}=\mu_t+\theta_i\).
-To account for flexible heterogeneous evolution of such parameters, \hyperlink{ref-dew_modeling_2020}{Dew et al.} ( \hyperlink{ref-dew_modeling_2020}{2020}) introduce the idea of dynamic heterogeneity, or a continuously evolving distribution of unobserved heterogeneity.
+Our work provides a new method for capturing such sensitivity dynamics, which can allow for more precise estimation of individual-level effects.
+As such, we build on a long stream of research developing ways of estimating time-varying preference parameters from choice data, including \cite{kim2005modeling}, \cite{liechty2005dynamic}, \cite{sriram2006effects}, \cite{lachaab2006modeling}, and \cite{guhl2018estimating}.
+While these papers all document evidence of changing sensitivities over time, their modeling assumptions are also restrictive: they only model dynamics at the population level, and capture heterogeneity in a static way, as individual-level (static) effects around a shared trend.
+To allow for the \textit{heterogeneous} evolution of such parameters, \cite{dew2020modeling} introduce the idea of dynamic heterogeneity, or a continuously evolving distribution of unobserved heterogeneity.
 They model dynamic heterogeneity using Gaussian processes, in what they term the Gaussian Process Dynamic Heterogeneity (GPDH) specification, which allows individual-level parameters to differ from the population mean parameter at different time periods in a parsimonious, hierarchical Bayesian fashion.
-They show that the GPDH model nests the traditional random coefficient model, yields more accurate and statistically efficient population and individual-level estimates, and performs better in terms of fit and forecasting.
-Moreover, the authors find that ignoring heterogeneity in dynamics may bias parameter and elasticity estimates.
+They show that not only are there substantial preference dynamics at the individual-level, but that ignoring dynamic heterogeneity can bias parameter and elasticity estimates.
+While the GPDH model relaxes one restrictive assumption in modeling preference dynamics, it retains others.
+Most notably, the GPDH model considers only one category at a time, and ignores potential correlations in how preferences evolve.